7 Outdoor Adventures in Central North Carolina

 Cap a morning zip line tour with an afternoon of lazy tubing on the Dan River.
-Dan River Adventures runs a 2.5-mile stretch of the Dan, between Lindsey Bridge and 704 Bridge, which takes 2 to 4 hours, depending on river conditions and the number of ways you can find to prolong the experience.
-And if you thought a tube was a tube, then you haven’t seen the Cadillac of tubes, which is appropriately called The Cadillac.
-It comes with a mesh bottom and backrest, and Dan River Adventures reports The Cadillac is popular “especially among more mature tubers.”
+Dan River Adventures runs a 3.5-mile stretch of the Dan, between Lindsey Bridge and 704 Bridge, which takes 2 to 4 hours, depending on river conditions and the number of ways you can find to prolong the experience.
+For the ultimate tubing experience, grab a blue tube – it's commercial grade and has both a backrest and a beverage holder.

 Ravenous after a day of flying through the air and drifting atop the water?
 Check out Dick’s Drive-In in Eden, where, since 1963, this family-owned restaurant has been offering curb service.
 And not just burgers and fries; you can get a meat and two vegetables delivered, as well.